Wills, Probate and Inheritance

 - How to get time off work to deal with a death

-Probate is the process of executing someone’s estate after they die – it includes distributing their estate, taking care of tax, and dealing with other duties.
+Wills, Probate and Inheritance – Probate is the process of executing someone’s estate after they die – it includes distributing their estate, taking care of taxes, and dealing with other duties.

 Probate can be difficult to handle alone, and this section deals with the main things you will need to consider when taking care of probate, including: